-At the University Language Centre, we believe clear academic English is key to your success - whether or not English is your first language.
+At the University Centre for Academic English, we believe clear academic English is key to your success - whether or not English is your first language.
 Our Academic Success Programme enhances your academic writing and speaking to help you to reach your study goals.
 In our workshops, experienced tutors will help you get the most out of your studies by exploring the key features of both written academic and spoken English.
 A particular emphasis is placed on communicating well with your intended audience.
 We also aim to boost your confidence to work independently in English.

-Please visit our website to find out more and to register for workshops or follow us on Twitter: @UoMLangCentre
+Please visit our website to find out more and to register for workshops or follow us on www.manchester.ac.uk/academicsuccessprogramme

+Twitter: @UoMLangCentre